AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50276-customer-registration-form-does-not-work-on-the-storefront.md

 ---
-title: "ACSD-50276: Customer registration form doesn't work on the storefront"
+title: "ACSD-50276: Customer registration form doesn't work on storefront if multi-select customer attribute is created"
 description: Apply the ACSD-50276 patch to fix the Adobe Commerce issue where the customer registration form doesn't work on the storefront if a multi-select customer attribute is created.
 ---
-# ACSD-50276: Customer registration form doesn't work on the storefront
+# ACSD-50276: Customer registration form doesn't work on storefront if multi-select customer attribute is created

 The ACSD-50276 patch fixes the issue where the customer registration form doesn't work on the storefront if a multi-select customer attribute is created.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is ACSD-50276.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.